Truly, there are stains that it is beyond the power of man to wipe out and that can never be fully expiated.

 And this is where we can begin to tease out a distinction between a genuine fascist movement, and the right-wing national-populism of the Trump presidency.
 While Trump drove home the slogan “make America great again,” it was not fundamentally premised on the idea that the amerikan project had failed.
 The modern north amerikan fascist movement however embraces a body politic that embodies a love for what amerika “might have been, if only.”
 In this sense it is a different rhetoric and politic than that of Trump.
 Indeed, it exceeds the standard settler colonial project of settler self-Indigenization (though, of course, they engage in this as well) by way of a complete embrace of the settler self, including all its horrors.
 It is a proclamation of reassertion: white power naked and with no smiling lies.
 It is white power that is not only unashamed, but proud (Pearson, 2017)

 However, this means that in the final analysis the question being posed to Red and Black peoples by our erstwhile white left allies, who right now are sounding the anti-fascist alarm, is an impossible choice between non-fascist, nominally “democratic” colonialism, and fascist colonialism.
 Not only is this an impossible choice, but it is also, as I have shown, a false one, because what is fascism in the face of gruelling colonial violence without end?
-At best the choice lies between a slow (“democratic”) and a fast (fascist) colonialism, in which the latter would most certainly acceleration of north amerika’s underlying anti-indigenous and antiblack logics.
-We cannot choose between “democratic” colonialism and fascist colonialism, because, as regards us, the ultimate question is the same: colonialism.
+At best the choice lies between a slow (“democratic”) and a fast (fascist) colonialism, in which the latter would most certainly accelerate north amerika’s underlying anti-indigenous and antiblack logics.
+We cannot choose between “democratic” colonialism and fascist colonialism because the ultimate problem is the same: colonialism.

 What is to be Done?